borghives/loom/notes/query_api_and_normalization_refactor.md

 # Analysis of Query API and Normalization Refactoring (v2.6.0)

-This document provides a detailed analysis of the changes staged for version 2.6.0.
+This document provides a detailed analysis of the changes in version 2.6.0.
 The changes introduce a significant refactoring of the query-building API and the query value normalization mechanism.

 ## 1. Summary of Changes